Poblano peppers (Capsicum annuum) are a type of chili pepper native to Mexico that can add zing to your meals.

 - Fat: less than 1 gram

-Poblanos are particularly rich in vitamins A and C. These two nutrients act as antioxidants in your body and help fight underlying damage from free radicals, which may lead to disease (
+Poblanos are particularly rich in vitamin C, a micronutrient that also acts as an antioxidant to help fight underlying damage from free radicals, which otherwise may promote disease (

-Dried poblano peppers, or ancho chiles, have higher amounts of vitamins A and B2 and other nutrients, compared with fresh poblanos (
+Dried poblano peppers, or ancho chilis, have higher amounts of vitamins A and riboflavin and other nutrients, compared with fresh poblanos (

-Poblano peppers are rich in fiber, vitamins A and C, and several other nutrients.
+Poblano peppers are rich in fiber, vitamin C, and several other nutrients.